 • All applicable continuing certification program requirements (including fees) must be current at the time of retirement.

-• Cannot be used in lieu of revocation of board certification or any other disciplinary action.
+• Retirement status cannot be used in lieu of revocation of board certification or any other disciplinary action.

 • If a clinical geneticist with an active clinical license, that license should be clear of any ongoing or pending disciplinary action.